Skip to content

 • optional --symlink installs the selected packaged skills as absolute-target directory symlinks instead of copied trees

-• repeated sets expand in order, explicit skills append after sets, and the final list is deduplicated by first occurrence
+• repeated skill sets expand in order, explicit skills append after sets, and the final list is deduplicated by first occurrence

 For the detailed catalog, projection, and ownership contract, see system-skills.